intrntbrn/awesomewm-vim-tmux-navigator/README.md

 ```

 Please verify that `mod` and `mod_keysym` matches your actual awesomewm modifier key by using the terminal applications `xev` and `xmodmap`.
-For instance you might be using the right windows/super key and have to specify "Super_R" as your `mod_keysym`, or "Mod1" and "Alt_L" if you prefer to use the alt key.
+For instance you might press the right super key and have to specify "Super_R" as your `mod_keysym`, or "Mod1" and "Alt_L" if you prefer to use the alt key.

 Don't forget to remove your previously used navigation keybinds (or other conflicting keybinds) in `rc.lua`.

-It is possible to use a custom focus function by defining `focus`.
+If you like to use your own custom directional focus function, you can do this by defining `focus`.
 Default is `awful.client.focus.global_bydirection`.

 ### Vim
+Install using your favorite package manager, e.g. `vim-plug`:

 ```vim
 Plug 'intrntbrn/awesomewm-vim-tmux-navigator'
 ```

-Remove similar plugins (like `christoomey/vim-tmux-navigator`).
+Remove `christoomey/vim-tmux-navigator` if you are using it.

 **Options:**